PavanRaj26/WeatherAPI/README.md

-Weather Application
+# Weather Application

 ### Get Access key for Weather API

-Register at https://weatherstack.com and get the access key and configure it in .env
+Register at https://weatherstack.com and get the access key and configure it in resource/config.js

 ### Running the Application